Joint pain and osteoarthritis

 There are several factors that can increase the risk of developing osteoarthritis and impact the rate at which OA progresses over time.

 The most general cause of joint osteoarthritis is "wear and tear", categorised by overuse of the joint, leading to increased load or pressure, which further breaks down vital cartilage.
 However, this doesn't mean that you should avoid any unnecessary movement.
-Moderate activity is important for OA patients as it strengthens the muscles, stabilises the joints and supports the nutrition of the cartilage.
+Moderate activity is important for OA users as it strengthens the muscles, stabilises the joints and supports the nutrition of the cartilage.

 Extra weight can add increased pressure on joints and often accelerates the degenerative process of cartilage breakdown, causing osteoarthritis.
 Maintaining a healthy body weight is the primary way to reduce your risk of developing OA.